Different Thinking Styles

 Perceptions and accusations of «wrong thinking» can make discussion almost impossible amongst diverse protagonists.

 These thinking styles are not proposed as an expression of personal identity, or necessarily used for decision or inquiry.
-This thinking appears to be a function of the choice of depiction paradigm and used to operate change within it.
+They are thinking tendencies that appear to be secondary, a function of the choice of depiction paradigm, and used to operate change within it.

 Simplistic v Rational Thinking